Introduction to Online Convex Optimization: Projection-Free Algorithms

-\chapter{Projection-free Algorithms}
+\chapter{Projection-Free Algorithms}

 In many computational and learning scenarios the main bottleneck of optimization, both online and offline, is the computation of projections onto the underlying decision set (see \S \ref{sec:projections}).
-In this section we introduce projection-free methods for OCO.
+In this chapter we introduce projection-free methods for online convex optimization, that yield more efficient algorithms in these scenarios.

 The motivating example throughout this chapter is the problem of matrix completion, which is a widely used and accepted model in the construction of recommendation systems.
 For matrix completion and related problems, projections amount to expensive linear algebraic operations and avoiding them is crucial in big data applications.